What is Ober’s Test?

 - The patient’s lower leg (bottom hip and knee) should be flexed for stability as well as to flatten the lumbar curve.

-- The therapist should stand behind the patient and stabilize the upper iliac crest (pelvis/greater trochanter) with one hand to prevent movement in any direction.
+- The therapist should stand behind the patient and stabilize the upper iliac crest (pelvis/greater trochanter) with one hand to prevent movement in any direction (to prevent anterior tilting movement of the pelvis).

-- With the other hand, grasp the distal end of the patient’s affected leg and flex the leg to a right angle (90°) at the knee.
+- With the other hand, the therapist grasp the distal end of the patient’s affected leg and flex the leg to a right angle (90°) at the knee.

-- The therapist then gradually lift the patient’s upper leg (extend and abducts the hip joint) with the knee flexed at 90°.
+- The therapist then gradually lifts the patient’s upper leg i.e the examiner passively abducts and extends the patient’s hip with the knee flexed to 90°.

 - After that, the therapist then slowly lower the leg towards the table.